-Project alternatives were previously evaluated in USACE (1971, 1975a, 1984, and 2013).
-To meet the purpose and needs as discussed in 2.0, this assessment only focuses on alternate means of delivering sand to the project area (North Beach).
-Three alternatives are available for consideration: 1) no action; 2) dredging utilizing sand sources and 3) local commercial sand quarry and truck haul delivery.
+The impacts of the sand bypass plant and placement of sand on the North Beach were previously evaluated in USACE (1971, 1975a, 1984, and 2013).
+To meet the purpose and needs as discussed in 2.0, this assessment only focuses on alternate borrow sources to complete restoration of the project and for periodic nourishment or emergency repairs of the project area at North Beach on an as needed basis.
+Three alternatives are available for consideration: 1) no action; 2) dredging from offshore borrow areas and 3) local commercial sand quarry and truck haul delivery.